nerpatech/scopemate/README.md

 Another important data transformation happening in scopemate.py is the synchronization of the oscilloscope's clock with a PC's system time.
 If you use the --synchronize flag, the code will query the oscilloscope for its current date and time and adjust it to match your PC's system time.
 This ensures that any timestamped measurements or data captured from the oscilloscope are accurately synchronized with your PC's clock.

-Overall, scopemate.py is a useful tool for anyone who needs to capture images of an Oscilloscope screen, especially in situations where manual screenshots might be impractical or error-prone.
+Overall, scopemate.py is a useful tool for anyone who needs to capture images of an oscilloscope screen, especially in situations where manual screenshots might be impractical or error-prone.